 Today we added 300 new questions, 300 new comprehensive, high-yield explanations, 300 new custom teaching images, 300 new One Step Further questions and answers, 300 new Rapid Reviews, and 300 new opportunities to get prepared to take your PANCE or PANRE.

 The secret of change is to focus all of your energy, not on fighting the old, but on building the new. -Socrates Welcome back to RoshCast for Episode 42!
 With the in-training exam around the corner, go back and power through old episodes during commutes to pick up as many points as possible.
 Good luck! […]

 Just as pediatricians need to bring up uncomfortable conversations about sex to keep their patients safe and healthy, isn’t it equally the responsibility of physicians to bring up diet and nutrition?

-The First and Only Adult-Gerontology Acute Care Nurse Practitioner Qbank Created By Board Certified Acute Gerontology Acute Care Nurse Practitioners
+The First and Only Adult-Gerontology Acute Care Nurse Practitioner Qbank Created By Board Certified Adult-Gerontology Acute Care Nurse Practitioners

 Get ready for the first and only Qbank built specifically for the Acute Gerontology Acute Care Nurse Practitioner (AG-ACNP).
 Every question is derived from the standards set by the American Association of Critical Care Nurses (AACN) and the American Nurses Credentialing Center (ANCC).